A brilliant iPad that takes the devices into a new realm. We've loved using it, but just make sure you're ready for the

 It's now off sale, but the official iPad Pro 12.9 price was US$799 (£679, AU$1249) for the 32GB Wi-Fi version, US$949 (£799, AU$1499) for the 128GB Wi-Fi model and US$1099 (£919, AU$1749) for the 256GB one before it exited shelves.

-You may be able to find it on discount throughout 2017, with pricing in the US taking $100 off the top at some stores.
+You may be able to find it on discount throughout 2017 or in third-party resellers, with pricing in the US taking $100 off the top at some stores.

 If you want cellular too, the smallest model is 128GB for US$1079 (£899, AU$1699) through Apple, or you can splash out on a 256GB Wi-Fi and 4G model for US$1229 (£1019, AU$1949).
 Prices with a two-year cellular contract in US bring that down to $729.99.

 Seems expensive.
 But compare that to the iPhone 7 Plus, which costs US$869 (£819, AU$1419) for the 256GB version, and it doesn't seem that pricey in the pantheon of Apple products.

 The iPad Pro could be a lot of things to many people - including professional users, considering the amount of business apps in the App Store.
 To some, a great sofa pal.
 To others, a brilliant hybrid device that enables them to flip effortlessly from sketching to movies to typing reports on the go.

 Is it good enough to usurp the need for a MacBook Air?
 Could you ever get by just using this tablet and the optional accessories around it, or does it need to be part of a larger family – a device that's perfect for certain situations but gets relegated when it's time for proper work?